nobrowning/dns-native-agent-naming-resolution/draft-cui-dns-native-agent-naming-resolution.md

 1. Query SVCB records, parse version and endpoint information
 2. If SVCB is unavailable, use A/AAAA of the Agent Identifier as the default endpoint
-3. Query TXT records (if present), parse optional fields (`pk`, `sig`, `svcb-digest`, `agent-desc`, `agent-desc-sha256`)
+3. Query TXT records (if present), parse optional fields (`pk`, `sig`, `svcb-digest`, `resolution-manifest`, `resolution-manifest-sha256`)
-4. If descriptor fields are present and required by local policy, fetch descriptor and verify digest before use
+4. If resolution manifest fields are present and required by local policy, fetch the resolution manifest and verify digest before use
 5. (Fallback) If SVCB unavailable, fetch agent-dns.json when needed
-6. Connect to endpoint per agent protocol (key65481) specification
+6. Connect to endpoint per the selected connection-profile (key65481) value
 7. Validate DNSSEC when present, and fail closed for bogus SVCB/TXT results that are part of the selected trust path

 ## DNS Record Configuration Example